 - 2 teaspoons cumin seeds

-- 2-3 green peppers, slit lengthwise
+- 2-3 green chili peppers, slit lengthwise

 - 4 garlic cloves, minced

-- ½ teaspoon black pepper, coarse ground
+- ½ teaspoon coarse black pepper

-- 1 teaspoon Kashmiri chili powder
+- 1 teaspoon Kashmiri chili powder or red chili powder for more heat

 - ½ teaspoon ground cumin